PosInformatique/PosInformatique.Logging.Assertions/README.md

 ```

 And also to check the scope usage with the [ILogger](https://learn.microsoft.com/fr-fr/dotnet/api/microsoft.extensions.logging.ilogger)
-interface it can be hard !
+interface it can be hard!

 The [PosInformatique.Logging.Assertions](https://www.nuget.org/packages/PosInformatique.Logging.Assertions/) library
 allows the developpers to mock the [ILogger](https://learn.microsoft.com/fr-fr/dotnet/api/microsoft.extensions.logging.ilogger)